kiennd/zcash-infra/README.md

 ### Example: Hetzner Server Setup

-If using a Hetzner server, the data disk is mounted automatically.
+If using a Hetzner server, the data disk is not mounted automatically by default, and an entry in `/etc/fstab` must be added.
-You can see in the `/etc/fstab`:
+For instance:

 ```shell
 # Data for zcashd and lightwalletd